 The school uses a variety of teaching and learning styles in mathematics.
 Our principal aim is to develop children's knowledge, skills and understanding.
-During our daily lessons, we encourage dento ask as well as answer mathematical questions.
-They have the opportunity to use a wide range of resources, such as number lines, number squares, digit cards and small apparatus to support their work.
+During our daily lessons, we encourage children to ask as well as answer mathematical questions.
+They have the opportunity to use a wide range of resources, such as number lines, number squares, digit cards, base 10 and counters to support their learning.
 ICT is used in mathematics lessons for modelling ideas and methods.
 Wherever possible, we encourage the children to apply their learning to everyday situations.